How to use Free Software to learn Japanese, and more.

 When I was learning Japanese, I did a lot of free-flow immersion, even during my early stages as a beginner and lower intermediate learner.
 One of my preferred methods was watching ongoing anime.
 As is common with such shows, they are often not readily available with Japanese subtitles, and so I opted to watch them in their raw, unsubbed form rather than waiting for the subtitles.

 Remember, we all learned our native language entirely through free-flow immersion, so I believe that free-flow immersion is more important than intensive immersion in the grand scheme of things.
-Intensive immersion, on the other hide, is great for expanding your vocabulary.
+Intensive immersion, on the other side, is great for expanding your vocabulary.

 During free-flow immersion, it is a good idea to try to understand without relying on TL subtitles.
 Listening practice is imperative for achieving all around fluency.